What is SEO Copywriting?

 What to Look for in a Good SEO Copywriter?

 A good SEO writer will be knowledgeable but won’t hide behind jargon and technical language.
-Given that it’s their job to communicate to people before search engines, they should be able to explain their processes and strategy to you clearly and in simple terms.
+For example, if writing about Amazon Web Services, or another equally complex topic, a good writer will consider the target audience’s level of understanding.
+Given that an SEO copywriter’s job to communicate to people before search engines, they should be able to explain their processes and strategy to you clearly and in simple terms.

 They should have a proven track record in producing SEO copy and be able to provide you with measurable results from working with previous clients.
 Even if the copywriter is relatively new to the game, they should still have some samples to show.